neo4j/docker-neo4j/DEVELOPMENT.md

 # Supported platforms

-Development is supported on Ubuntu and OSX.
+Development is tested on Ubuntu and OSX.
 It will probably work on other Linuxes.
-Pull requests welcomed for other platforms.

 # Prerequisites